 I don’t think I do stand out at all and just think I am just like every other Mum.
 People always tell me the admire my coping skills and the way I deal with the children.
 I don’t see that as standing out I see it as being the parent my children want and need.

 Do you consider it important for mums to support each other/

 I think Mums supporting each other is very important.
 Prior to blogging I thought I was the only person in the world who went through what I did with the children.
 It very eye opening to discover other Mums in the same situation and be able to support each other.
 Even a virtual tweet from a fellow Mum can make an enormous difference and give the boost to get through the rest of the day.

 All my fellow Autism Mums as we have to fight for every single thing out children need.
 Nothing is ever handed on a plate.
 It takes a lot of strength to keep on fighting what feels like a losing battle.
 I especially admire all the Autism Mum’s who have fought and won.

 What should the next Government do to help mums?

 I would love the next government to focus more on the needs of all special needs children and their families..
 There is next to no resources available and the ones there are have huge waiting list or are ridiculously priced.

-Thanks so much Mandy for sharing your story.
+Thanks so much Mandy for sharing your story about parenting children with special needs.
 I hope people are kind enough to leave a supportive comment and to check our her blog with the wonderful name of Raising the Rainbows.